Gloria J. Kim, PhD |

 Professional Experience

-- Associate Chair for Research, Department of Engineering Education, University of Florida (2019 – present)
+- Associate Chair for Research and Associate Professor of Instruction, Department of Engineering Education, University of Florida (2019 – 2022)

 - Associate Professor of Instruction, MS Program Director, Director of Experiential Learning, Department of Biomedical Engineering, Northwestern University (2014 – 2018)